True Colors (film)

-True Colors is a 1991 American drama film written by Kevin Wade, directed by Herbert Ross, and starring John Cusack, James Spader, Imogen Stubbs and (in one of his final film roles) Richard Widmark.
+True Colors is a 1991 American political drama film directed by Herbert Ross, written by Kevin Wade, and starring John Cusack, James Spader, Imogen Stubbs, Mandy Patinkin, and (in one of his final film roles) Richard Widmark.

 Plot

-Peter Burton and best friend Tim Garrity nervously await the results of Peter's congressional election with Tim narrating about how this came to be.
-The two had met seven years earlier following an argument in the parking lot at UVA law school.
+In 1990, Peter Burton and best friend Tim Garrity nervously await the results of Peter's congressional election, with Tim narrating about how this came to be.
+The two had met seven years earlier following an argument in the parking lot at University of Virginia School of Law.
 After discovering that they are to be roommates, the men become close friends.
 Tim, who comes from an affluent family, plans a career with the Department of Justice, a fact that doesn't sit well with his girlfriend, Diana, the daughter of Senator Stiles.
 Diana effectively ends the relationship before Tim has a chance to propose.
 Peter, who is embarrassed by his lower-class roots, plans a career in politics, eventually manipulating his way into a job on a congressman's campaign staff.

 The friendship between them is severely tested when Peter confesses to Tim during a ski vacation that he and Diana have been carrying on an affair.
 He adds that he plans to ask Diana to marry him.
 Tim, angry at the betrayal, speeds off down a hazardous ski trail.
 The less experienced Peter follows him down with far less grace than Tim.
 There's a steep cliff at the end.
 Tim hesitates to warn Peter, but finally does so.
 Unfortunately, Peter doesn't hear Tim's belated warnings in time, hurtles down to the bottom breaking his leg and cracking two ribs.
 Tim forgives Peter and even agrees to be the best man at Peter and Diana's wedding.

 Shortly after marrying Diana, Peter falls under the influence of John Palmieri, who has ties to organized crime and political corruption.
 He finances Peter's campaign to gain corrupt influence.
 Meanwhile, things have begun to spiral out of control in Peter's extended family.
 Earlier in the film, Stiles is diagnosed with early onset Alzheimer's disease, something that will end his political career.
 Peter seizes the opportunity to manipulate his father-in-law into supporting his run for Congress.
 When the older man refuses, Peter threatens to leak news of the illness to the press.
 The senator reluctantly acquiesces, but promises Peter that he will eventually get caught.